-Looking for recycled swimwear made from plastic bottles?
+Looking for recycled swimwear made from plastic bottles or discarded fishing nets?
 I’ve got nine ethical brands right this way for you that are making waves by tackling plastic pollution, as well as High St alternatives.

 Swimwear has been an incredibly tricky market to make more environmentally friendly.
 The reason being that it’s not possible to make plastic-free swimwear, without going back to the woolen swimsuits of yesteryear.
 These got very heavy as soon as you got in the water, and the swimsuit or shorts failed to hold their shape and had a tendency to fall down.
 As soon as manmade fabrics came along, such as polyester and nylon, that were more elasticated and durable, wool was quickly cast aside.